 I have an easy Valentine’s Day centerpiece to share.
-You could do this for any occasion by changing up the colors of the flowers.
+You could do this for any occasion, like a birthday party, ice cream social, baby shower, or July 4th by changing up the colors of the flowers.
+Valentine’s Day is my second favorite holiday behind Thanksgiving so I am always looking for ways to fill my home with pink and red!

 What you’ll need: